-Parameters validator - A validator that is used for non-None values.
+Parameters converter (callable) - the converter that is used for non-None values.

 Deprecated APIs

 The serious business aliases used to be called attr.attributes and attr.attr.
 There are no plans to remove them but they shouldn't be used in new code.